Abishek-2425/gensh/README.md

 * Linux (bash, sh)
 * macOS (zsh, bash)

-qwe ensures commands are OS-specific and safe to run.
+flyn ensures commands are OS-specific and safe to run.

 ---